enkidevs/curriculum/javascript/browser-apis/dom-manipulation/write-a-function-to-return-a-complex-element.md

 ```

 In the example above we selected a parent element and stored it in a variable called `container`.
-Then we created an `ul` element, looped through our array of `teas` and created a `li` element for each type of `tea` while appending each of them to the `ul`.
+Then we created a `ul` element, looped through our array of `teas` and created a `li` element for each type of `tea` while appending each of them to the `ul`.
 Once we created the list we appended it to the parent element.

 ---
 ## Practice